 - Mood changes

-How Do You Know If You Lack of Sleep?
+How Do You Know If You Lack Sleep?

-To know if you have inadequate sleep habits, you first need to determine whether or not you have insomnia.
+To know if you have poor sleep habits, you first need to determine whether or not you have insomnia.

 - Do you find it hard to go to sleep, stay asleep, wake up early, or feel refreshed as you wake up?